DaEunFullGrace/DyRA/README.md

 # DyRA: Dynamic Resolution Adjustment for Scale-robust Object Detection
 * [PaperUpdate] Currently updating [PaperLink](https://arxiv.org/abs/2311.17098)
 * [CodeImplementation] There is a code implementation issue for balance loss.
-Curretly, we are fixing it (+ Re-experimenting for this).
+Currently, we are fixing it (+ Re-experimenting for this).

 Our work supports RetinaNet, Faster-RCNN, Mask-RCNN, FCOS, and DETR(still in training).